 When driving to a walk, please allow enough time to get to the location, to find somewhere to park and to get your boots on before the start time of the walk.
-Please don't hold everyone else up by arriving late.
+Please don't be the one that holds everyone else up by arriving late.

 All of our walks leaders are unpaid volunteers from within the group.
 Although it is not expected that every member will lead a walk, those that do are greatly respected for their vital contribution to the walks programme, without which there would be no group!

 Yes!
 If you are a member of our group or any other Ramblers Association group and would like to volunteer to lead a walk for us we would be very grateful.
-Find an empty weekend in the calendar and contact a member of the Co-ordination Team with your idea.
+Find an empty weekend in the calendar and contact a member of the committtee with your idea.

 You can design the walk yourself or get it from a book.
 It is advisable to pre-walk a new walk shortly before you lead it to familiarise yourself and to check that no part of the route is unsuitable.
 You do not need to pre-walk it before submitting the details (unless you want to) as you do not need to specify the exact route in the walk description.
 However, it is important to check parking arrangements and public transport times (if applicable) before submitting the walk description.